skysqlinc/skysql-docs/docs/Backup and Restore/README.md

 while the daily automated backups are included the use of this API will incur nominal additional charges.
 Please contact info@skysql.com for details.

 The following documentation describes the API for the SkySQL Backup Service.
 This can be used directly with any HTTP client.

+!!!
+Note
+    Please refer to the API docs (swagger) for the latest API.
+    The information below might be slightly outdated.

 ## Authentication